logicalclocks/hopsworks/docs/compute/jobs.md

 </p>

 You do not have to upload the Python program via the Hopsworks UI to run it.
-It can be done programatically from a Python program by using the
+It can be done programmatically from a Python program by using the
-``upload`` function of the ``dataset`` module of the ``hops`` Python library http://hops-py.logicalclocks.com
+``upload`` function of the ``dataset`` module of the [hops](http://hops-py.logicalclocks.com) Python library

-To do that, first generate an API key for your project, see :ref:`Generate an API key<api-key-generate>`, and then use the ``project.connect()`` function of the same library to connect to a project of your Hopsworks cluster and then ``dataset.upload``.
+To do that, first generate an API key for your project, and then use the ``project.connect()`` function of the same library to connect to a project of your Hopsworks cluster and then ``dataset.upload()``.

 #### Docker